c1008h/Employee-Tracker/README.md

 Open the repo in VSC then open the terminal to the file `server.js`.
 Then start mySQL by running the lines `mysql -u root -p`.
 Enter your password when it askes you to.
 Once mysql is running, `SOURCE db/schema.sql;` then `SOURCE db/seeds.sql;` and exit.
 Run `npm init` and `npm i` then `node server.js` to start the app.

 ## Contribution
-Feel free to fork my repo and use it as your README generator.
+Feel free to fork this repo and play with the code yourself to get a better understand.

 ## License